hashicorp/terraform-guides/governance/second-generation/cloud-agnostic/http-examples/README.md

 sentinel test -run=check -verbose
 ```

-The second policy uses the HTTP import to call the Terraform Registry [List Modules API](https://www.terraform.io/docs/registry/api.html#list-modules) against a Terraform Cloud or Terraform Enterprise server in order to determine the most recent version of each module in the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of an organization on that server.
+The second policy uses the HTTP import to call the Terraform Registry [List Modules API](https://www.terraform.io/docs/registry/api.html#list-modules) against a Terraform Cloud or Terraform Enterprise server in order to determine the most recent version of each module in the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of an organization on that server or in the [public Terraform registry](https://registry.terraform.io).

 This policy also uses parameters as described below.